SPaRC: A Spatial Pathfinding Reasoning Challenge: Experiments

 Mistakes, like unvalidated multi-step moves and grid misinterpretation, highlight ongoing challenges in long-term spatial planning, as even minor shortcuts lead to significant rule violations.
 However, models' recognition of errors and dead ends points toward opportunities and gives space for future contributions to improve spatial reasoning, e.g., via iterative reasoning or sampling multiple parallel paths with strategies to find correct ones.

-\paragraph{Upper Reasoning Bounds} To determine models' upper limits, we purposefully increase test-time compute by generating up to eight attempts per puzzle for each model (i.e., pass@1 to pass@8).
+\paragraph{Upper Reasoning Bounds.} A common strategy to improve performance on complex tasks is to scale test-time compute, for instance through multi-agent debate \citep{becker2025mallmmultiagentlargelanguage}.
+However, this approach can suffer from performance degradation in discussions requiring longer reasoning chains \citep{becker2025stayfocusedproblemdrift}.
+Given that SPaRC requires long-term, step-by-step planning where early errors can be critical, this makes such a debate-based approach potentially less suitable.
+Therefore, to determine models' upper limits, we purposefully increase test-time compute by generating up to eight attempts per puzzle for each model (i.e., pass@1 to pass@8).

 \Cref{fig:o4mini_top_k_performance} shows accuracy rising from 15.8\% (pass@1) to 35.0\% (pass@8) for o4-mini.
 This improvement is expected as we scale computation.
-Importantly, this setting isn't practical at test-time, as we only verify if the solution appears among the $k$ generations.
-In practice, a decision mechanism like majority voting would be necessary \cite{kaesberg2025votingconsensusdecisionmakingmultiagent}.
+Importantly, this setting is not practical at test-time, as we only verify if the solution appears among the $k$ generations.
+In practice, a decision mechanism like majority voting would be more suitable \cite{kaesberg2025votingconsensusdecisionmakingmultiagent}.

 Still, additional attempts are not sufficient to solve complex puzzles.
 Success rates improve by 32.5 points for level 1 puzzles (easy), but only 2.3 points for level 4 and 5 (difficult ones).
 This shows that our puzzles cannot be easily solved by just increasing the computation, but the reasoning steps have to get more sophisticated and have to adjust according to the difficulty level.
 Higher results for larger $k$ give hope that future work can find better training methods to improve reasoning.